Definiteness: Other languages

+In most languages, definiteness is marked only on common nouns, since proper nouns are already considered inherently definite.
+However, Biblical Hebrew shows exceptions where the definite article can be prefixed to proper nouns.
+This demonstrates that, unlike in most languages, Biblical Hebrew may apply overt definiteness even to proper names, possibly for emphasis or specificity.

 It is common for definiteness to interact with the marking of case in certain syntactic contexts.
 In many languages, a direct object receives distinctive marking only if it is definite.
 For example, in Turkish, the direct object in the sentence adamı gördüm (meaning "I saw the man") is marked with the suffix -ı (indicating definiteness).
 The absence of the suffix on a direct object in Turkish means that it is indefinite and, in the absence of the indefinite article bir, no longer explicitly singular: adam gördüm ("I saw a man/I saw men").

 In Serbo-Croatian, in the Baltic languages Latvian and Lithuanian, and, to a lesser extent in Slovene, definiteness can be expressed morphologically on prenominal adjectives.
 The short form of the adjective is interpreted as indefinite, while the long form is definite or specific: